Audi Field: Buzzard Point

 In January 2011, the Web site Greater Greater Washington reported that the club was looking into building a stadium in the Buzzard Point neighborhood in the city.
 The project involved land owned by the Akridge Development Co. only a few blocks from Nationals Park.
-By May, according to The Washington Post, the team was also considering a stadium at a site near the Capital City Market and the Westport neighborhood of Baltimore.
+By May, according to The Washington Post, the team was also considering a stadium at a site near the Capital City Market (now known as Union Market) and the Westport neighborhood of Baltimore.

 In late May 2012, D.C.
 United was sold to a group led by Indonesian businessman Erick Thohir and attorney Jason Levien, with former principal owner William Chang remaining as a minority partner.
 The new owners said Buzzard Point remained their preferred option for a new stadium site.
 A few days after the sale was announced, The Washington Post obtained a confidential draft report, commissioned by the Greater Washington Sports Alliance (a private, nonprofit foundation), which said a 24,000-seat stadium would cost $157 million to build (which did not include the price of land).
 Construction of the stadium could generate $19.5 million in wages and $38 million in spending.
 The completed stadium would likely employ 600 to 800 part- and full-time jobs and generate $5.5 million to $7.3 million a year in tax revenue.
 The study assumed the stadium would include an $82 million mixed-use development as well.